Muddy-Branch-Alliance/muddy_branch_maps/README.md

 ### Landcover, Roads, Labels, etc.

-Everything else originally came from [Protomaps](https://docs.protomaps.com).
-The Protomaps tile data is saved as `muddy_branch_reference_data.pmtiles` [here](assets/Muddy_Branch_Greenway_Trail_Map/muddy_branch_reference_data.pmtiles).
+Everything else came from [Protomaps](https://docs.protomaps.com).
+The Protomaps tile data extract is saved as `muddy_branch_reference_data.pmtiles` [here](assets/Muddy_Branch_Greenway_Trail_Map/muddy_branch_reference_data.pmtiles).
+It is comprised primarily of OpenStreetMap data but optimized to be performant for web maps.
 The [original Protomaps stylesheet](https://github.com/protomaps/basemaps/tree/main/styles) has been replaced with a custom one designed for this project.
 To make changes:
 1. Install [Map GL Style Build](https://github.com/stamen/map-gl-style-build) in a local clone of this repo
 2. Modify the [layer](templates/layers) you want to change according to the [Maplibre Style Specification](https://maplibre.org/maplibre-gl-js/docs/style-spec/)
 3. Build the `style.json` file [here](assets/Muddy_Branch_Greenway_Trail_Map/style.json) by running the Map GL Style Build `build` command.

+The global Protomaps tiles are updated nightly.
 Should the data in these layers ever become out-of-date and you need a more recent version, here's how to download and replace these layers:
 1. Follow the [Getting Started](https://docs.protomaps.com/guide/getting-started) guide to install the CLI (if you haven't already) and find the latest daily planet file
 2. Paste this at the command line, replacing <LATEST_PLANET_FILE> with the name of the latest daily planet file:
 ```